 If your information is incorrect, updating it with the AEC will automatically update your details with the VEC - there's no need to change it in both places.

-If you've changed your address since the last time you voted (or since you enrolled to vote) you can update your information online, or fill in a new enrolment form.
+If you've changed your name or address since the last time you voted (or since you enrolled to vote) you can update your information online, or fill in a new enrolment form.

 You only need to update your information once - updating it with the AEC will automatically update it with the VEC.